 As with many science degrees, entry can be very competitive, with some offers reaching A*A*A equivalent, and averaging AAB overall.
 Science subjects, such as chemistry, biology and physics, are essential, and maths is often strongly recommended.
 For international students wishing to study Fashion at undergraduate level, an IELTS score of no less than 5.5 across all four categories - reading, writing, speaking and listening – with an overall 6.0 score generally required at most universities.

-Do you need assistance in applying to Oxford, Cambridge, Imperial or UCL?
-The Oxbridge Service will fully prepare you in your application to some of the best universities in the world with intense interview practice and expert personal statement advice.
+Do you need assistance in applying to Oxford, Cambridge or Imperial?
+Check out our Oxbridge Service, which can fully prepare you in your application to some of the best universities in the world.